 One of the many things I love to do at Christmas is to make some gorgeous sweet treats such as fudge and biscotti to give as gifts.
 I’m a real sucker for great packaging and I even like the things I make to be packaged nicely.
 That’s when I came up with the idea of using upcycled tins for this years Christmas sweet treats.

 The finished faux marble effect is amazing considering how simple it is to create.
-My upcycled tins are like a gift in themselves, I will be using them for other things a not just posh looking cookie tins.
+My upcycled tins are like a gift in themselves.
+I will be using them for other things, and not just as posh-looking cookie tins.

 What you need to upcycle tins

 - Old tins, such as coffee, cookie, and sweet tins.
 All shapes and sizes work well.

 - Nail polish (not fast drying).
 I used red nail polish.

 1..
 Firstly, remove any stickers or labels from the tins.
 Normally a good soak in hot soapy water should make the labels easy to remove.
 You can also buy a product called sticky stuff remover that helps remove stubborn extra sticky labels.